dougUCN/gpibUSB/README.md

 (Obviously by tweaking input parameters you can use this for a rabi flip)

 ### test.py ###
-Send a command to a device.
-To figure out which port your device is on, `dmesg | grep tty` is a useful command
+Send a command to a device

 Available Commands